AdamSama/generic_markov_process_solver/Readme.md

 ## It solves both a Markov Decision Process and a Markov Reward Process
 The input file consists of 4 types of input lines:
 </br>
-Rewards/costs lines of the form 'name = value' where value is an integer Edges of the form 'name : [e1, e2, e2]' where each e# is the name of an out edge from name Probabilities of the form 'name % p1 p2 p3'</br>
+Rewards/costs lines of the form 'name = value' where value is an integer</br>
+Edges of the form 'name : [e1, e2, e2]' where each e# is the name of an out edge from name</br>
+Probabilities of the form 'name % p1 p2 p3'</br>
     A = 7</br>
     B % .9</br>